General ravings, Potshots

 • In 2019, MLAs from Maharashtra were relocated to a resort in Jaipur.
 In 2002, the Maharashtra MLAs were spirited away to hotels in Bengaluru.

-• Andhra Pradesh, Bihar, Gujarat, Tamil Nadu and Uttar Pradesh too are energetic players in the MLA-Hide-and-Seek game.
+• Andhra Pradesh, Bihar, Gujarat, Maharashtra, Tamil Nadu and Uttar Pradesh too are energetic players in the MLA-Hide-and-Seek game.

 2. The Need & Opportunity

 While the process of herding and physically transporting the MLAs has matured into a smooth and well-oiled machine (especially with the induction by all parties of fleets of private jet aircraft at public expense), it is very difficult to find enough rooms for all MLAs in any single Resort or Hotel.
 Usually, the MLAs have to rub shoulders (and occasionally, other limbs and appendages) with tourists and other kinds of aam aadmi riffraff in these 5–star establishments.
-This poses a grave security risk for all concerned, especially the concerned political party’s future.
+This poses a grave security risk for all concerned, and especially endangers the concerned political party’s future.
 Also, the available Hotels and Resorts usually do not provide adequate security infrastructure for MLAs against snooping sting-seeking journalists, spies from rival parties and so forth.
 These and other factors cause great distress and hardship to the herded MLAs and their party Minders, as well as great financial distress and biological stress to senior party leaders.
-The overall effect is detrimental to Indian Democracy as envisaged by our Forefathers and Foremothers.
+The overall effect is detrimental to a healthy Indian Democracy as envisaged by our Forefathers and Foremothers.

 PROPOSAL

-The applicant proposes to set up a Dedicated Resort for MLAs in the National Capital Region of Delhi.
+The applicant proposes to set up a Dedicated Horse Trading Resort for MLAs in the National Capital Region of Delhi.
 The Resort, tentatively named “Vishaal Ghudashaal” (English: “Magnificent Horse-Stable” to convey a sense of stability as well as the pleasant atmosphere of horse-trading) will have a capacity to accommodate up to 84 MLAs at a time.
 It will provide 7-star facilities to its illustrious guests even while ensuring that a Z++ -level security ring prevents any unseemly, uninvited or untoward surveillance or intrusions by reporters, photographers and other outsiders that might disturb the tranquility of the guests.

-The Resort is proposed to be set up as a ‘Pilot Venture‘ (inspired by recent events in Rajasthan following the exit of Shri Sachin Pilot, MLA, from the Congress party).
+The Resort is proposed to be set up as a ‘Pilot Venture‘ (inspired by recent events in Rajasthan following the exit of Shri Sachin Pilot, MLA, from the Congress party.
 In the long term, it is hoped that this Project can be scaled up to establish similar Resorts in other locations across the country.

 Financial viability